Privacy Policy

 2.12 Cookies and Local Storage

-We use a limited number of cookies and local storage items for authentication, consent preferences, and application functionality.
+We use a limited number of cookies and local storage items for authentication, consent preferences, and (where you have explicitly consented) analytics.
 Details are provided in Section 11 of this policy.

 3. How We Use Your Information